Maersk Line

-Maersk Line is a Danish international container shipping company and the largest operating subsidiary of the Maersk Group, a Danish business conglomerate.
-Founded in 1928, it is the world's largest container shipping company by both fleet size and cargo capacity, offering regular services to 374 ports in 116 countries.
-In 2019, it employed 83,625 people where 18,398 of which are vessel crew and the other 65,227 are processing and operations personnel in offices and ports.

-Maersk Line operates over 708 vessels and has a total capacity of about 4.1 million TEU.
+Maersk Line is a Danish international container shipping company and the largest operating subsidiary of Maersk, a Danish business conglomerate.
+Founded in 1928, it is the world's second largest container shipping company by both fleet size and cargo capacity, offering regular services to 374 ports in 116 countries.
+As of 2024, it employed over 100,000 people.
+Maersk Line operates over 700 vessels and has a total capacity of about 4.1 million TEU.